smallmummy/vcblog/_posts/2023-02-17-Tradmark-Good-Services-Classification-CNN.md

 rainwear|1140
 cardigans|1072

-I actually don't worry too much about them, because if some words not existed in the pre-trained word2vec matrix but it's important and repeats (appear) many times in the training data, I think the deep learning model could train and give the proper weight to them.
+I actually don’t worry too much about them, because if some words not existed in the pre-trained word2vec matrix but it’s important and repeats (appear) many times in the training data, I think the deep learning model could train and give the proper weight to them.

-from the above output, we could see there are 95% of no-exist words(30,968 * 95%) appear in the whole dataset less than 18 times, which I think we could ignore(though the model would train and I don't think those non-important words which appear rarely would gain some weight)
+from the above output, we could see there are 95% of no-exist words(30,968 * 95%) appear in the whole dataset less than 18 times, which I think we could ignore(though the model would train and I don’t think those non-important words which appear rarely would gain some weight)

 <br><br/>